Around the Reservoir

 HOLD

-HOLD (2022) is a space that carries the complexity of childhood trauma, coping mechanisms, and healing through reframing traumatic associations through artistic exploration.
+Space that carries the complexity of childhood trauma, coping mechanisms, and healing through reframing traumatic associations through artistic exploration.
 HOLD involves surrealist elements to ground the obscurity of childhood trauma.
-HOLD presents in a dreamscape setting complete with participants and performer.
+HOLD presents in a dreamscape setting, complete with participants and performer.
 HOLD explores the complicated relationship between childhood trauma and the brain’s attempt to cope in any way possible.

 Media: video performance

-COG DIS (2021) exhibits the psychological impairments brought on by having comorbid neurodevelopmental disorders: OCD and ADHD.
-ADHD overloads the senses – too many things going on at once – “structured chaos” as my split focus on tasks I should complete but I always feel the need to complete everything at once.
+The psychological impairments brought on by having co-morbid disorders: OCD and ADHD.
+ADHD overloads the senses – too many things going on at once – “structured chaos” as my split focus on tasks I should complete, but I always feel the need to complete everything at once.
 It feels like I am my biggest setback.
 I work to make an immersive performance to recreate what ADHD “feels like” – through immersive soundscaping.
-Imagine a computer running on slow processing speed and attempting to run 200 programs at once.
-That is what ADHD feels like.
-The world moves at a faster speed than I can process.

 The audio moves from minor disturbances to a magnification of distorted thinking patterns.
-The audio switching between left to right, always demands the attention of the participant by layering new thoughts and feelings.
+The audio switches between left and right and always demands the participant's attention by layering new thoughts and feelings.
 COG DIS centers an MRI scan of the artist’s brain in proximity to fleeting appearances of the artist’s body.
-Cognitive distortions feel like a fight with physiology – it feels unnatural to disrupt cognitive distortions in motion – they feel cyclical and familiar.
+Cognitive distortions feel like a fight with physiology—it feels unnatural to disrupt cognitive distortions in motion—they feel cyclical and familiar.

 Total Running Time: 1:20 minutes